Welcome to Wealthcommon Currency Central

 return on interest.
 Politicians can make vast promises and they gain much power

-is the temptation to simply print more easy money to keep things rolling.
+is the temptation to simply print/upload more easy money to keep things rolling.

 Consequently, as time passes the ratio of actual labor and production to the amount of